ladiesman416/WD-Seatwork_3/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Landing Page
-- Parallax transition
+- Header Gallery
-- Transactional
+- Footer Galery

 ### Technology
 <!-- TODO: List of Technology Used -->